Fkitchell/fkitchell/README.md

 - 🔭 I’m currently working on ...
   - A business application for the meat processing and packing industry.
 We call it "MeatNTidy" :).
 - 🌱 I’m currently learning ...
-  - About how to be my own DevOps team for the startup business I'm building.
+  - About how to be my own DevOps team for my startup business.
 - 👯 I’m looking to collaborate on ...
   - I'm open to hearing suggestions if you want to work together!
 - 🤔 I’m looking for help with ...
-  - An eager web developer to help build some front end features on a business project!
+  - An eager web developer to help build some front-end features on a business project!
 - 💬 Ask me about ...
-  - My 95 pound boxer-lab mix, Solomon.
+  - My 95-pound boxer-lab mix, Solomon.

 [![GitHub Streak](https://github-readme-streak-stats.herokuapp.com/?user=fkitchell&theme=dark)](https://git.io/streak-stats)
 <!--